sdjaeb/music-recommendation-service/README.md

 3.  **Monitor and Verify:**
     *   Click on the DAG name to watch the tasks execute.
     *   Once the run is successful, navigate to the MinIO UI at **http://localhost:9001**.
 You will see a `landing` bucket with the raw CSVs and a `data` bucket containing the new `bronze` Delta tables.

+## How to Use the Pipeline (Weekly Incremental Load)

+The weekly ingestion pipeline is designed to be automated.
+It runs daily, looking for new files to process.

+1.  **Generate a Weekly Data File:**
+    Run the script to generate a new CSV for the next week.
+    ```bash
+    python generate_weekly_trends.py
+    ```
+    This will create a new file like `trends_2025-01-07.csv` in `generated_data/weekly_trends/`.

+2.  **Trigger the DAG:**
+    *   On the main DAGs page in the Airflow UI, find the `weekly_trends_ingestion` DAG and toggle it on.
+    *   The DAG is scheduled to run daily, but you can trigger it manually by clicking the "Play" button.
+    *   The DAG will find the new file, upload it to MinIO, and run the Spark job.
+It uses an Airflow Variable to keep track of processed files so it won't re-process them on subsequent runs.

+3.  **Resetting Processed Files (for development):**
+    If you need to re-run the weekly ingestion for files that have already been processed, you can clear the state in Airflow:
+    *   Go to **Admin -> Variables**.
+    *   Delete the Variable with the key `processed_weekly_trends_files`.
+    *   The next time the DAG runs, it will re-process all available weekly files.